pengzhiliang/MAE-pytorch/README.md

 Now, we only implement the pretrain process according to the paper.

 ## Difference
-At the same time, `shuffle` and `unsshuffle` operations donot seem to be directly accessible in pytorch, so we use another method to realize this process:
+At the same time, `shuffle` and `unsshuffle` operations don't seem to be directly accessible in pytorch, so we use another method to realize this process:
 + For `shuffle`, we used the method of randomly generating mask-map (14x14) in BEiT, where `mask=0` illustrates keep the token, `mask=1` denotes drop the token (not participating caculation in Encoder).
 Then all visible tokens (`mask=0`) are put into encoder network.
 + For `unshuffle`, we get the postion embeddings (with adding the shared mask token) of all mask tokens according to the mask-map and then concate them with the visible tokens (from encoder), and put them into the decoder network to recontrust.